 The U.S. production of nuclear weapons has left a lingering legacy of contaminated lands and peoples.
-Over 300 facilities from across the nation have contributed to building the nuclear warheads currently active in the United States’ arsenal.
-Many of these facilities, their workers, nearby residents and and surrounding lands have been contaminated with radioactive, toxic and hazardous waste from years of production during the Cold War.
-Now, the institutional memory of these sites is being lost.
-Documents have been destroyed, or kept from public view, leading some people fear that the story is purposefully being rewritten.
+Over 300 facilities across the nation have contributed to building the nuclear warheads currently active in the United States arsenal.
+Many of these facilities, their workers, nearby residents and surrounding lands have been contaminated with radioactive, toxic and hazardous wastes from years of production during the Cold War.
+Now, many of these sites are being converted to "green" uses and the institutional memory is being lost.

 The global threat of nuclear annihilation hasn’t subsided either.
-Growing tensions between nuclear nations, coupled with the United States’ $1 trillion plan to rebuild the U.S. nuclear stockpile have many people fearing a second Cold War is near - Donald Trump’s provocations aren’t soothing these uncertainties.
+Growing tensions between nuclear nations, coupled with the United States’ $1 trillion plan to rebuild the U.S. nuclear stockpile, have many people fearing that a second Cold War is near.
 As the U.S. embarks on a new nuclear buildup, many people are left wondering how we will remember the previous one.
-As George Santayana’s famous aphorism goes, "Those who cannot remember the past are condemned to repeat it.”

 The events at Rocky Flats and across the nuclear weapons complex demonstrate that it is up to us as citizens to not only remember, but to prevent these grievous mistakes from occurring again.
 It is imperative now more than ever to remember the human and environmental costs of nuclear weapons production, and to prevent actions that could lead to nuclear annihilation.